jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-04-the-power-of-cultural-alignment.md

 In a similar fashion, a lack of cultural alignment leads to negative outcomes for teams and organizations.
 And just like a car, it often goes unnoticed or neglected while the risks ramp up and the ramifications become more costly and challenging to remedy.

 Mechanics use diagnostic tools and standard practices to realign your car.
-The Five-factor Cultural Alignment model provides the same benefits for organizational and team leaders.
+The Five-factor Cultural Alignment Model provides similar benefits for organizational and team leaders.

 <a href="/assets/cultural-alignment.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 50%" class="lightbox-image current" title="Vision, Mission, Strategies, Tactics, Values">
     <img src="/assets/cultural-alignment.jpg" alt="Vision, Mission, Strategies, Tactics, Values">